qgis/QGIS-Documentation/docs/training_manual/forestry/stands_digitazing.rst

 * Go to :menuselection:`Project --> Snapping options...`.
 * Activate the snapping for the :kbd:`green_centroids` and the :kbd:`forest_stands` layers.
-* Set their :guilabel:`Tolerance` to 5 map units.
+* Set their :guilabel:`Tolerance` to 10 pixels.
-* Check the :guilabel:`Avoid Int.` box for the :kbd:`forest_stands` layer.
+* Check the :guilabel:`Avoid Overlap` box for the :kbd:`forest_stands` layer.
-* Check :guilabel:`Enable topological editing`.
+* Check |topologicalEditing| :sup:`Topological editing`
-* Click :guilabel:`Apply`.
+* Close the pop-up

 .. figure:: img/snapping_settings_forest.png
    :align: center

-With these snapping settings, whenever you are digitizing and get close enough to one of the points in the centroids layer or any vertex of your digitized polygons, a pink cross will appear on the point that will be snapped to.
+With these snapping settings, whenever you are digitizing and get close enough to one of the points in the centroids layer or any vertex of your digitized polygons, a pink square will appear on the point that will be snapped to.

 Finally, turn off the visibility of all the layers except :kbd:`forest_stands` and :kbd:`rautjarvi_georef`.
 Make sure that the map image has not transparency any more.